h1ddenpr0cess20/ollamarama/README.md

 - On startup:
   1. If `mcp_servers` are configured, Ollamarama connects to remote URLs or launches command-based servers via `fastmcp` and auto-discovers their tool schemas.
-  2. If discovery fails or no MCP servers are configured, it attempts to load a bundled schema from `ollamarama/tools/schema.json`.
+  2. The discovered tools are merged with the bundled schema from `ollamarama/tools/schema.json`.
+When no MCP servers are reachable, only the bundled schema is used.
   3. If no schema is available, tool calling is disabled.

 Example MCP setup: